-Interesting Facts about this little country
+Interesting Facts about San Marino

 –This tiny country has never denied help to asylum seekers.
 For example, during World War II about 100.000 Italians were given shelter (the current democracies haven’t learnt much though…)

-–By the way Sammarinese people are not Italians!
+–By the way, Sammarinese people are not Italians!

 –No passports will be checked upon entrance.
 But if you fancy a souvenir-type stamp on your passport you can go for it!
 You need to pay a small fee of course (around 5€ but I can’t really tell since I didn’t do it!) but for some people, it’s worth it!